gokuldevp/The-Snake-Game/README.md

 # The-Snake-Game
-## This project is based on the 21 and 22 days project from 100 days of coding course in udemy.
-The steps used in creating the snake game is as follows.
 ### Step 1: Creating Snake body.
 ### Step 2: Move the snake.
 ### Step 3: Control the snake.